US designates Houthis as global terrorist organisation

 The White House hopes the designation will pressure the Houthis into curtailing their attacks on the Red Sea, which have not abated despite several US-led strikes on Houthi militia sites in Yemen.

+“If the Houthis cease their attacks in the Red Sea and Gulf of Aden, the United States will immediately re-evaluate this designation,” Mr Sullivan said.

-The Houthis say their attacks on ships are in response to Israel's military operations in Gaza.
+The Houthis, who say their attacks on ships are in response to Israel's military operations in Gaza, said Washington's latest measure will have no effect on their stance.

+“The American classification will not deter us from our support for Palestine [and] … will only make us more committed to our position in support of the Palestinians,” militia spokesman Mohamed Abdul Salam said on social media.

 Secretary of State Antony Blinken delisted the Houthis as a foreign terrorist organisation and as specially designated global terrorists in February 2021, as the Biden administration sought to make it easier to get humanitarian aid into Yemen.

-In its waning days, the Trump administration designated the Houthis a foreign terrorist organisation, despite the strong objections of human rights and humanitarian aid groups.
+In its waning days, the Trump administration designated the Houthis a foreign terrorist organisation, despite strong objections from human rights and humanitarian aid groups.

 The foreign terrorist designation barred Americans and people and organisations subject to US jurisdiction from providing “material support” to the Houthis.